infinitebhat/8/landing.md

 ---
 title: Portfolio
 layout: landing
-description: 'Things that interest me, make me burn the midnight oil.<br> Check out some projects I have worked on.
+description: 'Check out some projects I have worked on.
 Most of them are in the field of Supply Chain Forecasting, Machine Learning and Data Science - areas that interest me the most.'
-image: assets/images/pic07.jpg
+image: assets/images/ml.gif
 nav-menu: true
 ---